LLNL/sepsense/README.md

 ### Analyze Results

 #### Show Transformations
+In REPO_ROOT/work/notebooks/transform.ipynb, sensor model imagery can be simulated for any image in the fMoW dataset.
+The sensor model parameters can be reconfigured as desired.
+In the figure below, a race track image is plotted using our "baseline" parameter configuration, with the focal length varied.
+The original image is shown on the right.
 ![Alt](./.md/transform.png "caption")

 #### Plot Results
+In REPO_ROOT/work/notebooks/plot.ipynb, experimental results can be plotted and compared.
+In the plots below, average precision is plotted as a function of focal length for five different CNN architectures.
+The plot on the right shows that the curves are very similar when normalized.
 ![Alt](./.md/plot.png "caption")

 #### Visualize Retrieval
+In REPO_ROOT/work/notebooks/retrieve.ipynb, the retrieval problem is visualized.
+Each row of images represents a single retrieval query.
+Probe images are shown on the left of each row.
+Gallery images are ranked by least to greatest Euclidean distance, left to right, from the probe.
+The Euclidean distance value between a gallery image and its corresponding probe is shown in the upper right of each gallery image.
+This distance value is colored green if the gallery image class matches its probe image class, and red if its does not.
 ![Alt](./.md/retrieval.png "caption")

 ## Run Instructions